jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 # Issues
 ~~There is no suitable patches now, USB3 works on 480 M/s (Mojave 10.14.2)~~
 Already fixed by adding SSDT for USBInjectAll.kext, USB3 ports can now run at 5Gb/s.
 See update log for details.

+For the USB problem, please not plug to the first one from left of the 4 usb3 ports in the back.
+These is no workable 15 port limit patch for Mojave now, therefore only less than 15 port are inject through SSDT.
+These injected ports include all the four ports in the front, the four usb2 ports in the second line in the back, and the 3 usb3 ports (except the first one from left) in the back.

+The first one from left usb3 port in the back is indeed a usb 3.1 port, and controlled by a usb hub.
+While other usb3 ports are controlled by the motherboard.

 # Installation